This post was last updated on April 29th, 2021 at 12:09 pm

 It is absolutely essential you realize how to make your name searchable on Google starts with content that puts your best foot forward.
 However, people are often represented by irrelevant content (like the 5K you ran 2 years ago) or by other people with the same name (our co-founder used to be mistaken for an ex-con).

 Worst case scenario, this information actually harms your reputation.
-And best case scenario, these results don’t really add anything to the story you’re trying to tell.
+And the best-case scenario, these results don’t really add anything to the story you’re trying to tell.

 Don’t let this get you down.
 By actively engaging online in a strategic way, you create an opportunity to shape how people see you when they look you up.

 Below are tips designed to teach you how to have the best version of you show up at the top of Google search for your name.
 This is how to take control of your presence on the web with some online reputation management tips.

 This is definitely the highest-leverage step you can take when starting to practice how to show up on Google.
 Google loves domain names and helpful websites.
 If your keyword (in this case your name) is featured in a domain, you will have a better chance of making your name searchable on Google.
 You can get free domain/websites at a site like wordpress.com.
 This is one of the most trusted website builders out there and they make the process very easy.

 A free profile at BrandYourself is designed to rank even higher than these.
 By default, it will give you access to a custom domain name (yourname.brandyourself.com) but you can take things further if you want.